rojo-rbx/rojo/README.md

 The `path` parameter is relative to the project file.

-The `target` parameter is a path to a Roblox object to link the partition to.
-It starts at `game` and crawls down the tree.
-If any objects don't exist along the way, they'll be created as `Folder` instances.
+The `target` parameter is a path to a Roblox object to link the partition to, starting at `game`.
+If any objects don't exist along the way, Rojo will try to create them.

+**Any objects in a partition may be wiped away by Rojo after syncing!
+If this is not desired, use multiple, smaller partitions.**

-Run `rojo serve` in the directory containing this project, then press the "Sync In" or "Toggle Polling" buttons in the Roblox Studio plugin to move code into your game.
+Run `rojo serve` in the directory containing this project, then press the "Sync In" or "Toggle Polling" buttons in the Roblox Studio plugin to sync into your game.

 ### Sync Details
-The structure of files and folders on the filesystem are preserved when syncing into game.
+The structure of files and diectories on the filesystem are preserved when syncing into game.

 Creation of Roblox instances follows a simple set of rules.
 The first rule that matches the file name is chosen: